6190 Powers Ferry Rd NW, Suite 520, Atlanta, GA 30339 | In-Person and Online Therapy Sessions | 678-888-1717

 ARE YOU CONCERNED ABOUT YOUR CHILD'S WORRIES OR OVERWHELMED BY TANTRUMS?

 If so, you’re not alone.
 Many parents feel unsure how to support a child who struggles to express big emotions or is gripped by persistent fears.
-Our goal is to help families move from chaos to calm using evidence‑based therapies that allow children to grow, flourish and thrive.
+At Georgia Family Therapy, our child therapists are here to help families move from chaos to calm using evidence‑based therapies that allow children to heal, grow and become resilient.
+Our Atlanta-based therapy practice serves various neighborhoods including, Sandy Springs, Buckhead, Midtown, Smyrna, East Cobb, Marietta, Dunwoody & Brookhaven.

 It can be heartbreaking to watch your child grapple with anxiety or outbursts.
 You may notice: